 Prepare yourself: not only does this wake-up light have a cool, modern look to it, but it also uses high-quality LEDs to slowly ease you out of slumber each morning—with atmospheric mood lighting and color changes.
 (It can whimsically transition from blue to green to orange to pink to purple.)
 Other noteworthy perks: handy touch controls, five calming alarm sounds, and in an interesting plot twist—the absence of a snooze button (which strategically forces you to get up).

 Last, but certainly not least, this peppy wake-up light by Philips comes in as both the brand's best-selling wake-up light (they make 10+ varieties ICYWW) and also comes superbly rated on Amazon.
-Here are the features: colored sunrise simulation, soothing sunset-inspired dimming feature, five natural wake-up sounds you can customize to gradually grow louder (read: "bird song, birds in the forest, zen garden, gentle piano, and seaside sounds—pick your poison) FM radio, tap to snooze, automatic display that dims with the darkness of your room, and 20 different brightness levels.
+Here are the features: colored sunrise simulation, soothing sunset-inspired dimming feature, five natural wake-up sounds you can customize to gradually grow louder (read: bird song, birds in the forest, zen garden, gentle piano, and seaside sounds—pick your poison) FM radio, tap to snooze, automatic display that dims with the darkness of your room, and 20 different brightness levels.
 Oh, and the brand also makes the bold, yet very impressive claim that their wake-up light is the only option, which has been scientifically proven to work.
-Still iffy?
-Amazon reviewer Natalie claims it played a major role in curing her Seasonal Affective Disorder (SAD).